OpenNyAI/legal_docs_redaction/README.md

 The entire redaction process happens on the machine where you install this tool.
 No data is sent outside the machine.

 ### 5.2 Why is the redaction slow?
+Please check the following
-The speed of redaction can be slow for scanned PDFs as OCR needs to be performed.
-Also, try giving more resources to the docker image.
+1) document formats: The speed of redaction can be slow for scanned PDFs as OCR needs to be performed.
+Input files with doc or docx are most preferred.
+2) resource allocation: Try giving more resources to the docker image.
 Refer to the installation section for more details.
+3) correct image: Please check if you are using correct version of the docker image. refer to section 3 Usage.

 ### 5.3 Some files are missing in the output which are present in input folder
 There can be errors while processing some files.
 Please share these with Opennyai team to see if we can find a fix for these.